 Photo Credit: Today

-Do you think Umahi should return to PDP?
-Let us know your thoughts in the comment section below.
-While you are at it, also like and share the story so that others can comment too.
+What do you think about this report?
+Please share your thoughts in the comment section below.
+While you are at it, also like and share so that others can comment too.

 Note: All photos are for illustration purposes only.